Varla Eagle One: Blistering Speed and Insane Range on a Budget

 Varla Scooter Warranty

 The Varla Eagle One has up to a 2-year warranty.
 Things like the thumb throttle, frame, and controller are under warranty for 2 years.
-Other things like the electric motors, charger, and battery are covered for 12 months.
-And, most everything else is about a month (tires and brakes for instance).
-This makes sense and I think the warranty is actually quite generous for the parts you should really care about.
+Other things like the electric motors, charger, and battery are covered for 12 m ths.
+And, most everything else is about a month (tires and brakes, for instance).
+This makes sense, and I think the warranty is ac ally quite generous for the parts you should really care about.

 What’s the Difference Between the Varla Eagle One and Varla Eagle One Pro

-The big differences are speed, range, battery, max slope, scooter weight, charging time, key type, and suspension.
+The big differences are speed, range, bat ry, max slope, scooter weight, charging time, key type, and suspension.

 However, if you’re looking for a beast scooter at a reasonable price, the Varla Eagle One is hard to beat.